Once you find something using the metal detector, you’ll need to dig it up. For that, you need the best metal detecting tools. Here’s how you find it.

 How to Make a Shovel?

 You don’t.
 Sure, you can make one as part of your DIY garage adventures.
-But if you want a shovel that you’re certain will be safe, effective, durable, and comfortable to use, you’re better off buying one of our best shovel for metal detecting digging tools.
+But if you want a shovel that you’re certain will be safe, effective, durable, and comfortable to use, you’re better off buying one of our Top for metal detecting digging tools.
 It’s for your own good, trust us on this.
-Or you can watch this video.

 Just be careful when you’re digging, okay?
 That’s especially true when you use a digging knife.
 Be aware of what you’re doing so you don’t hurt yourself.